 Few horror films have as firmly cemented themselves into mainstream consciousness quite like the Friday the 13th films.
 Jason Voorhees and his goalie mask are iconic horror symbols recognized by even casual filmgoers.
 There is no arguing that the film has a significant horror legacy.
 Yet understanding why it has amassed such a legacy poses interesting questions.

 Ask people about Friday the 13th and much of what they will mention doesn’t even factor into the original movie.
 Jason only appears in the film’s closing moments; his mother, Mrs. Voorhees, is the original killer.
 And the iconic goalie mask?
-That didn’t work its way into the Friday the 13th mythology until two-thirds of the way into Part III.
+That didn’t work its way into the series’ mythology until Part III.
 Jason as an unstoppable killing machine?
 Not in his first couple of appearances.
 To celebrate our first Friday the 13th of 2018, in this edition of The Vault, I examine Friday the 13th’s lasting legacy in the horror genre.

 The Friday the 13th franchise has never received the same outpouring of critical affection as other major slasher films.
 Upon its initial release, critics derided the original Friday the 13th.
 While that consensus has softened over the years, Friday the 13th has still only managed a 59% ‘Rotten’ rating on Rotten Tomatoes.
 To date, it’s the highest rated film in the franchise.
 Now compare that to how films like Halloween, A Nightmare on Elm Street, and The Texas Chainsaw Massacre have been critically received by critics.
 Halloween and A Nightmare on Elm Street have ‘Fresh’ ratings over 90%, while Chainsaw sits with an 88% ‘Fresh’ rating.

 To some extent, it’s not hard to see why Friday the 13th has never received critical acclaim.
 Halloween, Elm Street, and Chainsaw are all examples of innovative films that pushed the genre forward.
 In contrast, Friday the 13th is a rather derivative movie.
 Truth be told, it’s a bit of a ‘Frankenstein’s Monster’ of a movie.
-The movie is stitched together from good ideas taken from other films.
-It takes the ‘stalk-and-slash’ components from Halloween and Black Christmas along with their holiday calendar-themes.
+It’s stitched together from good ideas taken from out of better movies.
+First, it borrows the ‘stalk-and-slash’ components from Halloween and Black Christmas along with their holiday calendar-themes.
 Victor Miller’s screenplay adopts the ‘one-by-one’ and tragic backstory narrative from Agatha Christie’s And Then There Were None.
-Lastly, director Sean S. Cunningham’s elaborate death scenes are inspired by the giallo Italian horror films of the 1970s, particularly Mario Bava’s The Bay of Blood.
+Lastly, director Sean S. Cunningham’s elaborate death scenes are inspired by the giallo Italian horror films of the 1970’s, particularly Mario Bava’s The Bay of Blood.

 Director Sean S. Cunningham Injects Honest Scares